andrew/ultimate-awesome/README.md

 - [awesome-fluid-dynamics](https://github.com/lento234/awesome-fluid-dynamics) - A curated list of repositories related to fluid dynamics.
 - [awesome-cosmopolitan](https://github.com/shmup/awesome-cosmopolitan) - List of Cosmopolitan Libc related resources and projects.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
-- [awesome-solana-security](https://github.com/0xMacro/awesome-solana-security) - A collection of resources to help you build better and more secure Solana programs.
-Kept up to date.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-aurelia](https://github.com/aurelia-contrib/awesome-aurelia) - A curated list of amazingly awesome Aurelia libraries.
 - [awesome-java-security](https://github.com/guardrailsio/awesome-java-security) - Awesome Java Security Resources 🕶☕🔐.